Prototype Velocity

 Websites, apps, AI helpers, workflow glue, video edits, and tools that escape the notes app.

-Comfortable with mission logistics, healthcare settings, volunteer teams, and imperfect real-world conditions.
+Mission logistics, healthcare settings, volunteer teams, and other places where software meets imperfect reality.

 Every plan is reviewed by a sleepy spectral auditor with strong opinions.